 SPM manages services across every phase of their lifecycle.
 It includes services in the concept pipeline, design and transition, live services in service catalogs, and even retired ones.
 It’s an ongoing process that ensures services deliver value consistently.

 For example, consider an insurance agency planning to offer a new digital claims management system.
-The system starts in the concept phase, moves through design and testing, and eventually becomes a live service for clients.
+The system starts in the concept phase, moves through design and testing, and eventually becomes a live service for a client.
 Over time, it may be retired or replaced with a more advanced version.
 SPM ensures this journey aligns with business goals and customer needs.

 The Four Key Steps in SPM